Judicial aspects of race in the United States: Until American Civil War and Reconstruction

 Until the American Civil War, slavery was legal.
-After the American Revolutionary War, the U.S. Congress passed the Naturalization Act of 1790 to provide a way for foreigners to become citizens of the new country.
+After the American Revolutionary War, the US Congress passed the Naturalization Act of 1790 to provide a way for foreigners to become citizens of the new country.
 It limited naturalization to aliens who were "free white persons" and thus left out indentured servants, slaves, free African Americans, and later Asians.
 In addition, many states enforced anti-miscegenation laws (such as Indiana in 1845), which prohibited marriage between whites and non-whites: blacks; mulattoes; and, in some states, Native Americans.
 After an influx of Chinese immigrants to the West Coast, marriages between whites and Asians were banned in some Western states.

 After the Revolutionary War, most northern states abolished slavery, even if a gradually.
 Congress enacted fugitive slave laws in 1793 and 1850 to provide for the return of slaves who had escaped from a slave state to a free state or territory.
 Black Codes were adopted by several states, generally to constrain the actions and rights of free people of color, as slaves were controlled by slave law.
 Although most northern states had abolished slavery, several tried to discourage freedmen from settling in the state.
 In some states, the Black Codes were incorporated into or required by state constitutions, many of which were rewritten in the 1840s.
 For instance, Article 13 of Indiana's 1851 constitution stated, "No Negro or Mulatto shall come into, or settle in, the State, after the adoption of this Constitution."
 Illinois's 1848 constitution led to one of the harshest Black Code systems in the nation before the Civil War.
 The Illinois Black Code of 1853 completely prohibited black immigration to the state.